YijunBao/Shallow-UNet-Neuron-Segmentation_SUNS/README.md

 conda activate suns
 sh demo_pipeline.sh
 ```
+If this does not run through due to multiprocessing errors, another option is to copy the files in the folder `demo/split_version` to the `demo` folder and run `demo_pipeline_split.sh` instead of `demo_pipeline.sh`.

 Due to the randomness in training CNN, there is a low chance (~1%) that the trained CNN model is bad (e.g., the resulting F1 score is 0).
 If that happens, simply retrain the CNN one more time, and it should work out.